 Ph.D of Sociology, Columbia University

-My current projects involve the dynamics of street level breaucracy in the United Sates, cross-country comparison on nationalism, and cross-country comparison of expertise in the time of COVID-19 pandemics.
+My current projects involve cross-country comparison on nationalism, network analysis on international populism, the dynamics of street level bureaucracy in the United Sates, and cross-country comparison of expertise in the time of COVID-19 pandemics.

 In my previous projects, I have looked into the dynamic process of legitimation of authoritarian regime, how collective action of workers is possible in China, and how the Chinese state legitimizes and implements the labor law.

 I employ qualitative, quantitative and computational methods in my research.